timdewhirst/util/README.md

 ## TCP client/server

-A set of classes to support simple TCP client/server communication (unix only):
+A set of classes to support simple TCP client/server communication (unix only); deliberately constructed to use blocking/threading instead of a concurrent, singe threaded, event driven approach.

 **tcp_socket** is an owning wrapper around a file handle; tcp_socket can be created either with an already opened file handler, or with a hostname/port pair.
 Any issues during setup will throw an exception containing the stringified errno.